milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/analytics/index.html.md

 Traffic optimisation and load balancing
 Measuring vendor and partner systems and network performance

-Due to the critical nature of these activities to our business, Verizon Media does not offer you choices or controls over the use of data for security and operational purposes.
+Due to the critical nature of these activities to our business, Yahoo does not offer you choices or controls over the use of data for security and operational purposes.

 Personalised experiences